-'''

-load third argument into o2

-load second argument into o1

-load first argument into o0

-invoke directive

-'''
+load third argument into o2 load second argument into o1 load first argument into o0 invoke directive memory model for RTEMS provided by the targeted processor and related characteristics of that model are described in this chapter.

 All user-provided routines invoked by RTEMS, such as user extensions, device drivers, and MPCI routines, must also adhere to these calling conventions.